 - Statistical tests:

-- Cox-regression analysis was used to calculate age- and multivariate-adjusted risk ratios for death of stroke and coronary heart disease-associated with systolic blood pressure, diastolic blood pressure, current smoking, body mass index in sex-specific quartiles
+- Cox-regression analysis was used to calculate age- and multivariate-adjusted risk ratios for death of stroke and CHD-associated with systolic blood pressure, diastolic blood pressure, current smoking, BMI in sex-specific quartiles

 - 95% Confidence Interval